 Anthropomorphism of supernatural beings

 First, we assessed the anthropomorphism of common supernatural beings in addition to the belief measure from the original Studies 2 and 3.
 If lonelier people have a stronger general tendency to anthropomorphize, they may also attribute more human characteristics to supernatural beings.
 Epley, Akalis, et al. (2008) found that feelings of social disconnection led participants to indicate a stronger belief in supernatural agents.
 Stronger beliefs in these agents, however, may not go hand in hand with perceptions of more human attributes.
 Hence, we included a measure of anthropomorphism of supernatural beings to test the association between loneliness and anthropomorphism more directly.
-This extension also provided us with one more category of targets to examine how robust the association is across different target categories.
+This extension also provided us with one more category of anthropomorphism targets to examine how robust the association is across different target categories.

 Belief in free will